 Wooden carving- anthropomorphic figure with fish's head standing on a shark.
 Wood carved in flat panel, stained black with etched design

-CH classification INDIGENOUS CULTURES Melanesian & South Sea Islander sculpture
+INDIGENOUS CULTURES Melanesian & South Sea Islander sculpture

 L. 480mm, W. 155mm